alexsexton/kitchen-sink/Readme.md

 ## JS Components

 Call jQuery first from Google, then if this fails call locally.
-Try to use ARIA roles on JS components to increase accessibility.
+Use ARIA roles on JS components to increase accessibility.
 Either inject these with JS or code into document.

 ### Accordions
 ### Form Validation